Danube Wine Challenge / International Wine Competition

 X. Marketing and PR

 The place and time for the award ceremony for the champions, category winners and other prizes will be announced by the Organizer on the website and by email to all Participants, media, and advertising partners.
+All medal winners will be invited to present their rewarded wines to the public in a walking tasting following the ceremony.

 Wines not consumed during the competition will be used by the Organizer to promote the competition at official events, or provided to scientific and educational institutions for research/teaching purposes.